colltoaction/colltoaction/README.md

-H!
+Hi!
 I'm Coll and I'm a full-time researcher and software engineer.

 After 10 years in the industry and much work on the side I decided to dedicate full-time on my projects.
 I'm researching very abstract topics to develop the tools I wish I had all this time.